SHOP exists to advocate for the human rights of sex workers.

 The Safe Harbour Outreach Project (SHOP) is the only sex worker advocacy program in Newfoundland and Labrador.
-Our mandate at SHOP is to advocate for the human rights of all women who have engaged in sex work across our city and province, both on an individual and collective level.
-We serve women for whom sex work is an occupation.
-We also serve women who are in the industry not by choice, who are wishing to make changes in their lives.
+Our mandate at SHOP is to advocate for the human rights of all women and non-binary people who have engaged in sex work across our city and province, both on an individual and collective level.
+We serve people for whom sex work is an occupation.
+We also serve people who are in the industry not by choice, who are wishing to make changes in their lives.
 We support everyone who identifies as a current or former sex worker, regardless of industry sector area – this means that we are here for dancers, street level workers, in and out call workers, web cam workers, phone workers, independent escorts, those who work in porn, massage parlours, and more.

 SHOP believes in:

 1. the value of sex workers and their self determination